 Introducing Moonshot Philanthropy

 Moonshot philanthropy is an emerging approach where philanthropists deploy capital at scale to accelerate ambitious but achievable ideas or interventions.
 It is characterised by working with communities and experts across business and government.
 It is an approach that emphasises learning from failure, long-term (10+ years) commitment and stretching goals.
-Moonshots – and, more recently, mission-based public policy, can be traced back to Presentation Kennedy’s challenge to put a man on the moon – and subsequent moonshot style missions in areas ranging from solving cancer (as Richard Nixon was persuaded to attempt, below, the first cancer moonshot) to addressing the causes of climate change.
+Moonshots – and, more recently, mission-based public policy, can be traced back to Presentation Kennedy’s challenge to put a man on the moon – and subsequent moonshot style missions in areas ranging from solving cancer (as Richard Nixon was persuaded to attempt the first cancer moonshot) to addressing the causes of climate change.

 The approach aims to “privatise failure and socialise success” such that donors bear the financial risk whilst the rewards are made available to all, and to remain humble in the pursuit of ambitious goals.
 Examples of successful moonshot philanthropy range from funding civil rights and equalities campaigns to the eradication of polio.
 Current moonshots include finding a cure for Alzheimer’s, developing carbon-free cement, and tackling deforestation to combat climate change.